danielbrendel/hortusfox-web/README.md

 ### App icons

-The project uses <a href="https://fontawesome.com/">FontAwesome</a> free tier to display icons on various occassions.
+The project uses <a href="https://fontawesome.com/">FontAwesome</a> free to display icons on various occassions.
 Please see the free license <a href="https://fontawesome.com/license/free">here</a>.

 ### Weather forecast